carlintchuisseu/AIF2024/docs/rec_sys/rec_sys.md

 During the practical session, you saw how to build a recommender system based on content using the movie posters.
 Use `Gradio` to build a web app that takes as input a movie poster and returns the images of the 5 most similar movies according to their poster.
+I would like you to mimic a real recommender system using a vector database.
+To do so I want the database to be requested by the web app through a REST API.
 The web app should be light and fast.
-Use a pre-trained network only to extract the vector representation of the input image and use the annoy index you built during the practical session to find the 5 most similar movies.
+Use a pre-trained network only to extract the vector representation of the input image and call through the REST API the annoy index you built during the practical session to find the 5 most similar movies.
 Once this is done create a docker file to deploy your application.
 Do not forget to include everything needed to run your application in the docker file.